-To register your team, visit www.FirefighterChallenge.com to schedule a 30-minute practice time slot.
+Register your team online for a 30-minute practice time slot.
 All members of a team shall be from the same organization.
 There is no charge for playing and every team member will receive a free tee shirt

 The seeding round will be updated on the Leaderboard, in the lobby of the Convention Center.
 The Top 32 Teams will face off under the lights on Thursday night for a NCAA-style Single Elimination Tournament.
 Fire helmets and gloves will be provided.
 Bring your own athletic gear and footwear.

-A two-hour symposium on Friday afternoon, at the [Room/Hall here] will provide relevant research and practical approaches to work hardening, employee selection, and occupational health surveillance during the 2-hour session.
+A two-hour symposium on Friday afternoon, at the Rosen Centre Hotel, will provide relevant research and practical approaches to work hardening, employee selection, and occupational health surveillance during the 2-hour session.

 What is the origin of the Firefighter Combat Challenge?

 The Firefighter Combat Challenge® is the only federally-funded, university-based occupational physiology research grant that became an internationally televised and touring sport.
 With its roots in a 1975 FEMA grant, researchers of the University of Maryland’s Sports Medicine Center, collaborating with the Washington DC’s Council of Governments (COG) and the Maryland Fire Rescue Institute (MFRI) conducted a first of a kind study of the metabolic demands and lactate kinetics of 100 randomly selected firefighters from five political jurisdictions.
 The results of the study were published in MSSE.

 Davis, Paul O., Charles O. Dotson and D. Laine Santa Maria.
 “Relationship Between Simulated Firefighting Tasks and Physical Performance Measures.”
 Medicine and Science in Sports and Exercise, Vol. 14, No. 1, pp. 65-71, 1982.